 Here you'll find a mix of species focus, with multiple preparation styles for one species, and recipe focus, with versatile recipes that can be applied across seafood species.
 We structure this more broadly by filets vs. whole fish.
 Species names are bolded.
 For a summary of species we typically source, check out Seafood Details.

 First a clarification of Blue Catfish.
 The locally-invasive Blue Cat is not a bottom-feeding mud-sucker like most of the catfish we're familiar with.
 In fact, as an adult it's carnivorous, which is what makes it so harmful in the Chesapeake.
 (It eats the locally treasured Maryland Blue Crab, contributing to population declines.)
 But that makes the fish hearty eating, comparable to a whiting but with nice thick fillets.

-To prepare Blue Catfish filets, we mostly endorse this Saveur recipe.
+To prepare Blue Catfish fillets, we mostly endorse this Saveur recipe.
 We have made two modifications ourselves: 1) We've added a pesto mayo, 2) We've cooked the filet longer about twice as long as the recipe called for.
 (Depends of course on fillet thickness.)

 We were also recently inspired by the Crispy Cornmeal Catfish at Shilling Canning Company, a restaurant in DC's Navy Yard area, for which the chef does source local Blue Catfish, like we do.
 This recipe, which fries the fish, is similar to what Shilling offers, and is a straightforward way to produce both fried catfish and grits!